Render-blocking resources are a critical part of optimizing the infrastructure of your webpage.

 Essentially, the browser needs to request, receive, and parse all HTML and CSS files (plus some additional work) before it will start to render any visual content.

 This process occurs within a fraction of a second (in most cases).
-Until the browser completes these steps, users will see a blank white page.
+Users will see a blank white page until the browser completes these steps.

 The following is an example of how users may experience how a page loads according to the different stages of the page load process:

-Improving the critical rendering path can thus improve on the overall page experience, which can help contribute to improved performance on Core Web Vitals metrics.
+Improving the critical rendering path can thus improve the overall page experience, which can help improve performance on Core Web Vitals metrics.

 How Do I Optimize The Critical Rendering Path?

-In order to improve the critical rendering path, you have to analyze your render-blocking resources.
+To improve the critical rendering path, you must analyze your render-blocking resources.

-Any render-blocking resources may end up blocking in the initial rendering of the page, and negatively impact your Core Web Vitals scores as a result.
+Any render-blocking resources may end up blocking the initial rendering of the page and negatively impact your Core Web Vitals scores as a result.

 This involves an optimization process of:

-- Reducing the quantity of resources that are critical to the rendering path.
+- Reducing the number of resources that are critical to the rendering path.
 This can be done by using a defer method for any possible render-blocking resources.